shailtp/student_performance_rf/README.md

 ## Dataset

-The dataset used for this project can be accessed from [Kaggle: Student Performance Prediction Dataset](https://www.kaggle.com/datasets/souradippal/student-performance-prediction/data).
+The ucleaned dataset used for this project can be accessed from [Kaggle: Student Performance Prediction Dataset](https://www.kaggle.com/datasets/souradippal/student-performance-prediction/data).

 ## Summary